Simple Things (Carole King album)

 Simple Things is the 8th album by American singer-songwriter Carole King, released in 1977.
 It is her first album on the Avatar / Capitol label.

+Critical reception

 Cash Box said of the title song that it "lives up to the philosophy of its title and lyric" and "has a deceptively simple melody that draws the listener in after a few short seconds."

 Track listing

 All tracks written by Carole King, except as noted below.